mkojoa/eazy-logger/README.md

 # eazy-logger
-Logging is a very critical and essential part of any software.
+Logging is an important part of modern application development, regardless of the platform targeted.
 This is why easy-logger is here to make log integration much easier.
 This library aims to provide easy logging in .netcore web application.

 ![](https://vistr.dev/badge?repo=mkojoa.eazy-logge&color=0058AD)